 Tony Hsieh, CEO of Zappos, famously said, “If you get the culture right, most of the other stuff will just take care of itself.”
 He might not have been thinking of a continuous improvement culture specifically, but he’s right.
 Culture is the foundation on which success is built.

-Companies develop a culture, whether is done intentionally or not.
 Strong leaders build the foundation for the culture they want to achieve.
-If you believe that the path to success for your organization lies in continuous improvement, these actions will help you create the culture you need.
+If you believe that the path to success for your organization involves continuous improvement, these actions will help you create the culture you need.

 1. Don’t dictate, participate